doughphunghus/7d2dModlets/README.md

 **Discussions (and additional info, links, etc)**: [My modlets main page](https://community.7daystodie.com/topic/17197-doughs-modlets)

-# Status of these modlets:
-#### Notes:
+# a19 --> Download latest supported release:WIP/TBD
+#### Doughphunghus's fork - a19 General updates notes:
+- Modifying XML as needed
 - Not all mods had Localization info or may have missing icons.
 Please submit an issue if you find one.
 - Mods that modify the "UI" were not converted so they may not work.
 Please submit an issue if you find one.

-# a19 --> Download latest supported release:WIP/TBD
-#### Doughphunghus's fork - a19 General updates notes:
-- Modifying XML as needed

 | Modlet | Tested on game version  | Note |
 | :------------ | :------------- | :------------- |